© prairiesongs.com

 I don’t censor, but I will say this: In my opinion, angst is easy.
 There is so much angst out in the

-kitten, pink flowers and cheerful little song birds, but beauty that stuns, that makes you catch
+fluffy kitten, pink flowers and cheerful little song birds, but beauty that stuns, that makes you

 So do you think being a woman has had an impact on your career or craft?